Danone writes down Russia assets, beats on like-for-like sales | Headlines

 Danone writes down Russia assets, beats on like-for-like sales

-The company said last October it was seeking a buyer for its dairy food business in Russia, in a deal that could lead to a write-off of up to 1 billion euros ($1.11 billion).
-Danone will continue to provide information on material developments related to the situation of its EDP operations in Russia, the company said, adding that it would keep investigating how to protect its assets and its rights as a shareholder, with a first priority to ensure its people's safety.
+The adjustment on the balance sheet of 500 million euros to reflect the negative currency transaction difference will also be recognized by Dec.
+31, it added.
+Danone will continue to provide information on material developments related to the situation around its EDP operations in Russia, the company said.

-France's Danone said on Wednesday it will 'deconsolidate' its Russia business in July, triggering a roughly 200 million euro ($221 million) cash impairment and a non-cash foreign exchange translation difference of about 500 million euros.
-The Russian state this month took control of Danone's Essential Dairy and Plant-based (EDP) subsidiary along with beer company Carlsberg's stake in a local brewer.
+France's Danone said on Wednesday it will book a further 200-million-euro writedown on its Russia business after it was effectively taken over by the state, taking the overall writedown on its Russian operations to around 700 million euros.
+The company also took a 500 million "adjustment" on its balance sheet due to the depreciation of the rouble against the euro.
+The Russian state this month took control of Danone's Essential Dairy and Plant-based (EDP) subsidiary, along with beer company Carlsberg's stake in a local brewer.

 "Danone will continue to investigate the situation to understand the implications of the decisions of the Russian authorities on the ongoing EDP operations of Danone in Russia, as well as on the ongoing sale process," the maker of Activia yoghurt, Evian water and Aptamil infant milk said in a statement.
-The company said last October it was seeking a buyer for its dairy food business in Russia, in a deal that could lead to a write-off of up to 1 billion euros ($1.11 billion).
+The company said last October it was seeking a buyer for its dairy food business in Russia, in a deal that could lead to a write-off of up to 1 billion euros ($1.1 billion).
+Danone said the 200-million-euro equity hit announced today will be recognized by Dec.
+31 and is in addition to a 487 million euro equity writedown it had already taken last year on its Russia business.

+This brings the total impairments related to Russia to almost 700 million euros, Danone said.
+The adjustment on the balance sheet of 500 million euros to reflect the negative currency transaction difference will also be recognized by Dec.
+31, it added.

-Danone will continue to provide information on material developments related to the situation of its EDP operations in Russia, the company said, adding that it would keep investigating how to protect its assets and its rights as a shareholder, with a first priority to ensure its people's safety.
-The company said the ruble-to-euro forex difference would have "no impact on the Group’s total equity."
+Danone will continue to provide information on material developments related to the situation around its EDP operations in Russia, the company said.
+It will keep investigating how to protect its assets and its rights as a shareholder, with a first priority of ensuring its people's safety, it added.
+The company said the rouble-to-euro forex difference would have "no impact on the Group’s total equity."

+Shares in Danone were down about 3% at 0814 GMT on Wednesday.
+"I'm still digesting the news, to be honest," Richard Saldanha, a portfolio manager at Danone investor Aviva, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)